wavefrontHQ/docs/integrations/jmx.md

 1. Download the latest version of the Mule Agent file from: [https://jolokia.org/download.html](https://jolokia.org/download.html).
 2. Move the `jolokia-mule-X.X.X-agent.jar` within the Mule installation in lib/opt/.
-3. Apply the following Mule configuration into `mule-config.xml` so that it will contain the following section:{% raw %}
+3. Apply the following Mule configuration into `mule-config.xml` so that it will contain the following section:{% raw %}
 ```
 <mule xmlns="http://www.mulesoft.org/schema/mule/core"
     xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"